Live Like a Local: The Best Things to Do in Moonee Ponds

 Il Caminetto

-Sometimes, nothing beats a truly great pizza, and Il Caminetto delivers just that.
-Recognised as one of Melbourne’s (and Australia’s) finest pizzerias, this family-run gem brings authentic Italian flavours straight to your plate.
-The warm, welcoming atmosphere makes it the perfect place to enjoy timeless classics like Margherita and Calabrese, or step outside the box with a delicious broccoli and sausage combo.
-Don’t skip dessert – the traditional Sicilian cannoli with pistachio is a dreamy way to end your meal.
+Sometimes nothing beats a truly great pizza, and Il Caminetto delivers just that.
+Recognised as one of Melbourne’s — and Australia’s — finest pizzerias, this family-run institution brings authentic Italian flavours straight to the table.
+The warm, welcoming atmosphere sets the scene for timeless classics like Margherita and Calabrese, or more adventurous creations such as broccoli with sausage.
+And don’t skip dessert: the traditional Sicilian cannoli with pistachio is a dreamy, perfectly sweet way to finish your meal.

 114 Pascoe Vale Road, Moonee Ponds